The German Red Cross continues to ask healthy people for blood donations. You can find information here.

 You may be entitled to continued wages.
 DBG Jugend has put together some relevant information regarding employment law.

 DGB Jugend has put together a comprehensive overview of employment law issues.
-Some universities also offer legal advice from lawyers, such as the AStA of the TU (see point 2).
-Also, the counselling service students@work is still available by phone and email.
+During online consultation you also have the opportunity to ask questions.
+Some universities also offer legal advice from lawyers.
+Also, the counselling service students@work is still available by phone and email for students with a job.
 The Federal Ministry of Labour and Social Affairs is also active in the field of labour law.
 You can reach them by phone at (030) 221 911 004, more information can be found here.
 International students can get advice from the Senate of Berlin by phone or email, or (in different languages) from BEMA.

 If you are searching for a new student job: